MistyCommunity/Documentation/src/content/misty-ii/get-started/meet-misty.md

 Should things go awry, you'd want to pull log files from the robot to see what went wrong.
 Upon insertion, the robot should push logs to the USB drive.

-With respect to captive networks, we don't have any support for a captive portal (i.e. a page where you have to enter some details to enter the network).
-Misty is very much more of an Iot device in this way than a smartphone.
+With respect to captive networks, we currently don't have any support for a captive portal (i.e. a page where you have to enter some details to enter the network).

 ## Additional Resources